barumau/pandunia/suomi/pandunia-suomi.md

 in - sisus (sisäpuoli)
 in bum - luhistuminen
 in di - sisä- (sisäinen)
-in gi - kontti
+in ten - sisältää
-in ha - sisältää
+in ten gi - kontti
 in jene di - sisäsyntyinen
 in klus - mukaan lukien
 in klus di - kattava